Bridge to College will not be running for the 2022-23 academic year.

 - Assists students to reduce the anxiety often associated with a major life change such as beginning college

 - Develops the social and organizational skills necessary to promote independent functioning in college

 Designed for your first interaction with a college, Bridge to College I enables you to experience the atmosphere of a college over a sustained 6-week period.
 Attend classes four (4) days a week, composed of two sessions per day.

 The morning class focuses on strengthening social interaction, communication and advocacy skills; coping strategies and emotional regulation; along with organizational, daily living and problem solving skills.
 After a lunch break, you will participate in “Career Development”, a 2-credit college course.

-Bridge to College II and III
+Bridge to College II

 For the student who is ready to begin college classes, Bridge to College II begins with a morning 3-credit course which is chosen with assistance at registration.
 After lunch, participate in a Group Support and Learning Enhancement session in which you are assisted in clarifying morning course work, discussing issues and concerns encountered from said class, improving skills such as study skills, time management, social skills, organization, team building and career choices.
 This session is not a homework period.

 Bridge to College III